Ilhan Omar: Legislation

 In July 2019, Omar introduced a resolution co-sponsored by Rashida Tlaib and Georgia representative John Lewis stating that "all Americans have the right to participate in boycotts in pursuit of civil and human rights at home and abroad, as protected by the First Amendment to the Constitution".
 The resolution "opposes unconstitutional legislative efforts to limit the use of boycotts to further civil rights at home and abroad", and "urges Congress, States, and civil rights leaders from all communities to endeavor to preserve the freedom of advocacy for all by opposing anti-boycott resolutions and legislation".
-In the same month, Omar was one of 17 Congress members to vote against a House resolution condemning the BDS movement.
+In the same month, Omar was one of 17 members of Congress to vote against a House resolution condemning the BDS movement.

 On January 7, 2021, Omar led a group of 13 House members introducing articles of impeachment against Trump on charges of high crimes and misdemeanors.
 The charges are related to Trump's alleged interference in the 2020 presidential election in Georgia and incitement of the attack at the U.S. Capitol in Washington, D.C., by his supporters, which occurred during the certification of electoral votes in the 2020 presidential election that affirmed Joe Biden's victory.

-In 2022, Omar's first sponsored piece of legislation, a bill to designate the central Minneapolis post office the Martin Olav Sabo Post Office, became law.
+In 2022, Omar urged the renewal of the MEALS Act, which provided free meals to 20-30 million children amid rising prices due to the Russo-Ukrainian war.
+Additionally, her sponsored piece of legislation, a bill to rename the central Minneapolis post office after former congressman Martin Olav Sabo, became law.